exasol/public-knowledgebase/Environment-Management/using-xml-rpc-to-manage-docker-clusters.md

 # Using XML-RPC to manage Docker clusters

+**Since database version 8 XML-RPC interface described in <https://github.com/exasol/exaoperation-xmlrpc> is deprecated.
+Please use ConfD XML-RPC interface in Python: [Use XML-RPC in Python](https://docs.exasol.com/db/latest/confd/confd.htm#UseXMLRPCinPython).**

 ## Background

 ConfD is the EXASOL configuration and administration daemon that runs on all nodes of an EXASOL cluster.
 It provides an interface for cluster administration and synchronizes the configuration across all nodes.
 In this article, you can find examples to manage the Exasol docker cluster using XML-RPC.

 ## Prerequisites and Notes

-##### Please note that this is still under development and is *not officially supported* by Exasol.
-We will try to help you as much as possible, but can't guarantee anything.
+**Please note that this is still under development and is *not officially supported* by Exasol.
+We will try to help you as much as possible, but can't guarantee anything.**

 Note: *Any SSL checks disabled for these examples in order to avoid exceptions with self-signed certificates*